 The lead-capture form is the main focus of a lead-capture page -- better known as a landing page.
 The ultimate goal of this page is to get your visitors to fill it out with contact information in exchange for a piece of content, such as an ebook.

-Therefore, the form is the main focus of your landing page, since the ultimate goal is to get your visitors to complete it.
-Because the formatting and design of your form have a direct impact on conversion rates, it's absolutely critical that you approach them wisely.
-Here are the five most critical components of fantastic lead-capture forms.
+Because the formatting and design of your lead-capture form has a direct impact on your conversion rates, it's absolutely critical that you approach them wisely.
+Here are the five most critical components of successful lead-capture forms.

-First of all, you should make sure your form appears above the fold, or in other words, that the viewer does not have to scroll down the page in order to see it.
-Immediate visibility is important, since you want to draw the visitor’s attention to the form.
+First of all, you should make sure your form appears above the fold or easily findable on the lead-capture page.
+In other words, the viewer should not have to manually scroll down the page in order to see it.
+Visibility is important, since you want to draw the visitor’s attention to the form.

 The other critical factor to consider is the effect of the length of the form on the prospect’s willingness to fill it out.
 If the form is too long, prospects are going to stop and evaluate whether it is worth their time to complete all of those fields.
 So you need to find a good balance between collecting enough information and not asking for too much information that they’re not willing to give.

 Of course the next question is, what should those form fields be?
 What information should I ask for?
 Oftentimes, companies have forms on their sites that ask for way too much information (or the wrong kind of information).
 Your goal should be to collect enough information through your form to enable you to both contact and qualify the lead.

 You can use fields such as name and email address to gather contact information about the lead.
 It is important to be able to follow up with your newly converted lead so you can put them into your sales funnel to try to convert them into a customer.